DocFX/symfony-website-checklist/README.md

     - When cookies are not set, redirect the user to a minimal choice page.
     - If your application logic requires an update because of that, you need to rethink how it works.
     - Don't forget responsive web integration as well.
+15. Make sure people can't manipulate entites that they're not supposed to:
+    - Because of roles hiearchy
+    - Because of missing roles
+    - Because of bad Security API use
+    - Because of no ownership checks on entities
+    - Because of bad HTTP methods

 ## 7. Secure your app